ethan-cooke/awd-proj/src/readme.txt

 Are all web pages free of spelling and grammatical errors?
 Did readme.txt adequately describe state of the website?

-fix issue with navbar resizing and fitting properly on vision page clean up store options page add locations page add giveaways page
+clean up store options and error page add giveaways page